Deployment

 Cleanup is not a full uninstall on its own

 The cleanup script removes managed configuration and local deployment files.
-For a complete uninstall you also need to remove or unassign the InputGuard extension from Chrome, your MDM, or Google Admin — otherwise a force-installed extension can return on the next policy refresh.
+For a complete uninstall you also need to remove or unassign the InputGuard extension from Chrome, your MDM, Google Admin, or browser-management policy.

 Cleanup script downloads